fivetran/dbt_instagram_business/README.md

 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------- |
 | [instagram_business__posts](https://github.com/fivetran/dbt_instagram_business/blob/main/models/instagram_business__posts.sql)         | Each record represents the daily performance of a post or story. |

+### Materialized Models
+Each Quickstart transformation job run materializes 7 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Pre-Requisites
 You will need to ensure you have the following before leveraging the dbt package.
-- **Connector**: Have the Fivetran Instagram Business connector syncing data into your warehouse.
+- **Connector**: Have the Fivetran Instagram Business connection syncing data into your warehouse.
 - **Database support**: This package has been tested on **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, and **Postgres**.
 Ensure you are using one of these supported databases.

 #### Databricks Additional Configuration